Virgin Australia: In-flight entertainment

-In December 2006, Virgin Australia (as Virgin Blue) announced a partnership between Australian cable television providers Foxtel and Austar, to introduce a "Live2Air" service on most flights by mid 2007.
+In December 2006, Virgin Australia (as Virgin Blue) announced a partnership between Australian cable television providers Foxtel and Austar, to introduce a "Live2Air" service on most flights by mid-2007.
 The Live2Air system was only available on select Boeing 737 aircraft, and was phased out beginning in 2012.

 Virgin Australia's Boeing 777-300ERs and Airbus A330-200 aircraft's in-flight entertainment RED was based on the Panasonic eX2 system.
 RED was fully touch-screen and handset controlled.
 There was no fee for use.
 RED featured an extensive video on demand library that includes new release film, TV series and TV programmes.
 Destination guides were available.
 Other functions available through RED included music on demand (approx 200+ CD library) and video games.
 Seat-to-seat chat was available as well as in flight map and flight information.

 In December 2012, Virgin Australia introduced an in-flight Wi-Fi system to provide music, movies and TV shows to tablets, smartphones, laptops and similar devices.
 The system, which does not offer internet access, is estimated to be fitted on all the airline's planes within 2 years.

 In 2018, Virgin Australia began upgrading the in-flight Wi-Fi system in order to offer wireless internet access.
 The Boeing 777 fleet was expected to be rolled out by the end of 2018, while the Boeing 737 and Airbus A330 fleets are expected to complete rollout of internet access by the end of 2019.
 The regional fleets of Airbus A320s, ATR 72-600s and Fokker 100s will not be rolled out with internet Wi-Fi access.

 After the Virgin Australia take-over by Bain Capital, they removed access to their in-flight Wi-Fi system.
 According to the ABC "Virgin Australia is reviewing its in-flight offerings and services including Wi-Fi and entertainment" under the leadership of newly appointed CEO Jayne Hrdlicka, leaving Qantas to be the only Australian carrier to offer in-flight Wi-Fi.

-Virgin Australia has once again begun offering Wi-Fi and stream-to-your-device entertainment on all 737 MAX and equipped 737-800 aircraft.
-Free entertainment options include 400+ hours of movies and TV shows, as well as podcasts and books, along with a basic inflight map once connected to the inflight network.
-Connections to the internet is charged for all passengers other than Velocity Platinum and Business Class guests, who enjoy complimentary access.
+Virgin Australia has begun offering Wi-Fi and stream-to-your-device entertainment on all 737 MAX and equipped 737-800 aircraft.
+Entertainment options include movies and TV shows, as well as podcasts and books, along with a basic inflight map once connected to the inflight network.
+Connections to the internet is charged for all passengers other than Velocity Platinum and Business Class guests, who receive complimentary access.

 Pets in Cabin

-From mid October 2025, Virgin Australia is the first airline in Australia to allow small domesticated Dogs and Cats to travel in the cabin with their owners.
+From mid-October 2025, Virgin Australia is the first airline in Australia to allow small domesticated dogs and cats to travel in the cabin with their owners.
 Initially, pets are to be allocated in dedicated seats, and be able to fit in padded cages under the seat in front of their owners, and a cap of four pets per aircraft apply.
 Flights offering pets in cabin are initially only available between the following destinations;